| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 country has exclusive rights under international law to explore and exploit the natural

+resources.
 The term foreign country does not include Puerto Rico, Guam,

 the Commonwealth of the Northern Mariana Islands, the Virgin Islands, or U.S. possessions